johnston9/shot-caller/TESTING.md

   1. Click the "3 Dots on the Series" tab and click the delete icon.<br>
   2. A dropdown opens asking to confirm delete.<br>
-  3. Select Yes and the Series is deleted<br>
+  3. Select Delete and the Series is deleted.<br>
-  4. The Series is updated.<br>

 <p align="center"> <strong>Click the delete icon</strong></p>
 <h2 align="center">